Nine to Twelve Months Before

 Mail the rehearsal-dinner invitations.

 Are you thinking about ordering specialty wines, a certain type of champagne, or having signature cocktails?
-Let your Bell Tower Event Producer know so they can get these items priced and ordered in time for the big day!
+Let your Bell Tower representative know so they can get these items priced and ordered in time for the big day!

 Visit the dressmaker for (with luck!) your last dress fitting.
 For peace of mind, you may want to schedule a fitting the week of your wedding.
 You can always cancel the appointment if you try on the dress then and it fits perfectly.